kornichon2000/www.pierremorsa.com/content/howitisgoing/2023-09-28-tesla-full-self-driving.md

 {{% howitisgoing date="2023-09-28" %}}
 As of 2023-09-28, your Tesla still can't fetch your bread and newspaper for you.

 In October 2016, Tesla released a promotional video entitled "Full Self-Driving Hardware on All Teslas."
 It was later admitted by employees that the video had been very carefully prepared and edited.
+Source : [Tesla's Director of Autopilot software as reported by The Verge](https://www.theverge.com/2023/1/17/23559294/tesla-autopilot-2016-video-pre-mapped-traffic-lights)
 {{% /howitisgoing %}}

 {{% howitwent date="" %}}{{% /howitwent %}}